casper-network/docs-archive/economics/consensus.rst

 Entry
 -----

-Several eras after genesis, the system settles into selecting a set of validators several eras in advance, governed by the *auction_delay* chainspec parameter.
+Several eras after genesis, the system settles into selecting a set of validators several eras in advance, governed by the *auction_delay* chainspec parameter (set to 1 at mainnet launch).
 This is done by means of a stake auction that selects a fixed number, governed by the *validator_slots* chainspec parameter, of highest bids at the time of the auction, conducted in the switch block.
 After *auction_delay* eras, the winning validators become the validating set for the new era.

 Bids
 ^^^^